-Role Description (Independent Custody Visiting/ Custody Record Reveiwing)
+Role Description (Independent Custody Visiting/ Custody Record Reviewing)

 Code of Practice for the Independent Custody Visiting Scheme - produced by the Home Office in consultation with the Independent Custody Visiting Association.

-The leaflet we use to promote our scheme, including information on our Custody Record Reviewing Scheme is available here.
+Please see the leaflet we use to promote our scheme, including information on Custody Record Reviewing.

-In order to ensure that potential ICVs are sufficiently aware of the relevant requirements of the law in respect of the care and custody of detainees, and to enable them to carry out their function in an efficient and credible manner, it is a pre-requisite of their authorisation that they attend an Initial Training Day arranged by the OPCC.
+In order to ensure that potential ICVs are sufficiently aware of the relevant law requirements for the care and custody of detainees, new ICVs must attend an Initial Training Day arranged by the OPCC.
+This enables new ICVs to enable them to carry out their function in an efficient and credible manner.

 Initial Training Day

-Training will cover the basic knowledge and skills required to carry out visits effectively.
+Training will cover the basic knowledge and skills required to carry out visits and record reviewing effectively.
 Students will receive a detailed manual of guidance to support their training, which will include: